 It’s pretty easy to generate a lot of photos and video clips with GoPros.
-And because so much of it is shooting essentially blind or bracketing a few seconds of key action with minutes or even hours of dross, it can lead to a lot of tedious filtering, sorting, and selecting of the individual photos or clips that are the keepers.
+And because so much of it is shooting essentially blind (truer with the models that don’t have back screens) or bracketing a few seconds of key action with minutes or even hours of garbage, it can lead to a lot of tedious filtering, sorting, and selecting of the individual photos or clips that are the keepers.

-That’s exactly what Fileloupe aims for.
+That’s precisely what Fileloupe aims for.
 It’s a Mac app for previewing and browsing media files (I mean media in a broad sense, since it also works with files like PDFs).
-It’s designed to be lightning fast so you can sort through large numbers of files very quickly.
+It’s designed to be lightning-fast so you can sort through large numbers of files very quickly.
 When the developer, Corduroy Code, offered a review copy, I was very curious to see how it performed.

 Fileloupe isn’t only for GoPro users, and it isn’t even designed specifically for photo and video files.
 Because it piggybacks on OSX’s own file support, it can work with pretty much anything that OSX can work with (including most RAW image formats).
 That’s not to say that it can natively generate thumbnails and previews for all those filetypes–some require third-party plugins for that.